ManuelePasini/slides-markdown/slides/3rd_year_slides.md

 - Anomaly detection in time-series data is a well-known research field
 - **What about anomalies that are cross-time series?**

+- Complex sensor networks are increasingly common
+- Anomaly detection in time-series data is a well-known research field
+- **What about anomalies that are cross-time series?**

 :::: {.columns}
 ::: {.column width="50%"}